-The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Ernst & Young and Yu Certified Public Accountant, our principal external auditors, for the periods indicated.
+The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Yu Certified Public Accountant for the year ended December 31, 2023 and Enrome LLP for the year ended December 31, 2024, our principal external auditors, for the periods indicated.
 We did not pay any other fees to our auditors during the periods indicated below.

-Decem
+For the Year Ended December 31,

-2021 2022
+2024 2023

-Audit fees(1) RMB 5,447,000 RMB 3,172,712
+Audit fees(1) RMB2,374,589 RMB2,484,965

-Audit-related fees(2) - RMB 413,832
+Audit-related fees(2) RMB 141,998